huynhbaotoan/q-dev-prompt-engineering/02-simple-tasks.md

 #### Formula for Code Optimization Prompts:

-1. Provide context of your code: "I have a [type of code/function]"
+1. Provide context of your code: `I have a [type of code/function]`
-2. Ask Q to identify potential performance issues and optimize the code: "Can you identify the potential performance issues and optimize the code?"
+2. Ask Q to identify potential performance issues and optimize the code: `Can you identify the potential performance issues and optimize the code?`
-3. Provide code snippet: "Here is my code: [code]"
+3. Provide code snippet: `Here is my code: [code]`

 #### Example: Optimizing a Python Function for Speed